nazar-pc/ronion/spec.md

 #### Address
 Address format is defined by application and MUST have constant length.

+Address is typically either IP:port combination or public key of the node.

 #### Re-wrapping
-Re-wrapping a process of non-authenticated encryption or decryption using synchronous stream cipher, which is basically applying bitwise XOR ot one bit at a time.
+Re-wrapping a process of non-authenticated encryption or decryption using synchronous stream cipher, which is basically applying bitwise XOR to one bit at a time.
 Wrapping and unwrapping are exactly the same bitwise XOR operations, so they will be often called re-wrapping for simplicity.

 When initiator sends encrypted data to the last node in routing path it wraps (encrypts without authentication) encrypted data multiple times and each node in routing path unwraps (decrypts without authentication) it before encrypted data reach responder.
 When some node sends data to initiator, it will wrap encrypted data, each node in the routing path will also wrap encrypted data and initiator will eventually unwrap data necessary number of times.